-Note: This figure reports the markup and markdown implied by the calibration.
-Both markup and markdown are normalized to the values of low-TFP firms in 1977.
+Notes: This figure reports the wage markdown (left panel) and price markup (right panel) implied by the calibration.
+Both markups and markdowns are normalized to the values of low-TFP firms in 1977.
 Blue bars represent the markup and markdown for low-TFP firms, while orange bars represent the corresponding values for high-TFP firms.